rust-lang/rust/text/0000-portability-lint.md

 - We want to do this *without* requiring testing on platforms that lack the API.

+The core idea is that having to write `cfg` is a sufficient speedbump, as it makes explicit what platform assumptions a piece of code is making.
+But today, you don't have to be *within* a `cfg` to call something labeled with `cfg`.

 Let's take a concrete example: the `as_raw_fd` method.
 We'd like to provide this API as an inherent method on things like files.
 But it's not a "mainstream" API;
 it only works on Unix.
 If you tried to use it and compiled your code on Windows,